You Can Hold More Water in a Cupped Palm Than a Clenched Fist

 Meanwhile, in contrast, when Walt Disney started Disneyland, he saw the benefit of having every child who came to Disneyland become a wing of Disney’s marketing efforts.
 He said that each child who leaves the park wearing a Mickey Mouse hat is advertising Disneyland.

 Recently, I was with a film professor who entered one of those Star Wars mini film contests.
 Like Disney, these contests recognize that everyone who enters them becomes part of the marketing wing of the Star Wars franchise.

 In copyright law, there’s tension between two of the best law schools, NYU and Duke.
 Duke takes the position that there should be freedom of ideas and minimum copyright protections for a minimum period of time, whereas NYU, where I went to law school, takes the position that copyrights should be extended and be in the control of the author of the property.
 Being an author, I understand this.
 For many authors, their copyrights are their sources of income.
 For studios, however, their movies are their sources of income.

 On the other hand there must be a balance.
 Or, like Fred Astaire, the great actors, directors and authors of the past will be forgotten, relegated to a dusty file in the copyright office.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!